janis-me/.nixconfig/README.md

 When that worked, you can now use `home-manager` or the `switch` command directly

+## Additional config

 Now, to allow apps to run with Nvidia driver support, you may need to disable some AppArmor flags, as all GUI apps will be sandboxed.
 Consider adding the folloing flag to a `/etc/sysctl.d` file, like `99-sysctl.conf`

 ```sh
 kernel.apparmor_restrict_unprivileged_userns=0
 ```

+Also, to set the default shell to zsh, set the output of `which zsh` (something in the `.nix-profile` folder) as a valid shell in /etc/shells, and then set it as default with `chsh -s $(which zsh)`